LukaszSzarecki/cuda_laboratories/README.md

  * CUDA version: 11

 #### Introduction
 The lab involved writing a program that performed simple matrix calculations.
-Matrices A and B have size NxN and their values are randomized
+Matrices A and B have size NxN and their values are randomized.

-Calculate the value of the expression:
+Task was to calculate the value of the expression:

 ![image](https://user-images.githubusercontent.com/61761700/154143596-99e152f0-34d2-49ce-984f-ac2862c67e6b.png)